-A string and nail wall decoration is a great creative project for using up all excess nails and timber or plywood.
-And aside from being inexpensive, it is also fun because it’s an art project that anybody can successfully make.
+A string and nail wall decoration is a great creative project for using up all excess nails and timber or plywood around the house.
+Aside from being inexpensive, it is also fun because it’s an art project that anybody can successfully make.
 No special skills or talent required!
 And you can definitely do this together with the kids.
 Just make sure not to leave them unattended, especially with the small nails lying around!

 What’s great about the project featured here is that it uses all light-weight materials, making it easier to do and safer to display in any room.
 As you can see the owner of this project even hung it above their baby’s crib.

 Read on to learn how they did it and be inspired to make your own version. :)

 What other additional materials do you think can also be used to create a unique string art?